-My primary media are photography and video but I also draw ideas and materials from a range of practices including Land Art, studio art, sound art, sculpture, installation, and endurance labor.
+My primary media are photography and video but I also draw ideas and materials from a range of practices including land art, outdoor sculpture, studio art, installation, and endurance labor.
 My presentations vary from multi-disciplinary and interactive to traditional exhibitions of photography and video.

 Statements for individual projects are linked from their respective pages.